-Someone leaving in the middle of it.
-He tries to prevent this by making sure it's interesting and full of facts.
+Someone leaving in the middle of the speech.
+He tries to prevent this by making sure his speech is interesting and full of facts.

 3. Do you think that Washington's reprints of the favorable press reports of his speeches sound like bragging?
 Why or why not?